loganmarchione/loganmarchione.com/content/posts/2023/index.md

 - Don't replace the SSD until you **disconnect the battery**
 - After the battery is disconnected, push the power button a few times to discharge any remaining electricity
 - Don't damage the foil wrap around the SSD, you'll need to reuse it
-- When replacing the screws in the plastic back, turn them counter-clockwise until they click into place, then turn clockwise (this will prevent you from stripping the plastic)
+- When replacing the screws in the plastic back, turn them counter-clockwise until they click into place, then turn clockwise (this will prevent you from cross-threading them)

 {{< img src="20230117_004.jpeg" alt="steam deck back off" >}}